andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 ### Statalist - the Stata forum

-Whenever I google "stata how to something-something", ([Statalist](https://www.statalist.org/)) is usually the first hit I get.
+Whenever I google "stata how to something-something", [Statalist](https://www.statalist.org/) is usually the first hit I get.
 The layout is pretty old-fashioned but this is truly a goldmine of Stata poesi.

-A word of warning before you ask a question at Statalist: [Read the guide ](https://www.statalist.org/forums/help#gfaq_postingadvice)first!
+A word of warning before you ask a question at Statalist: [Read their guide first](https://www.statalist.org/forums/help#gfaq_postingadvice)!
 Stata-aficionados from around the globe are willing to help you but they will bite, if you don't follow protocol.
 It is called Stata, not STATA.
 Use your real name.
-And woe you, if you ask a question without also submitting your code.
+And woe you, if you ask a question without submitting your code.

 Read.
 The.
 Guide.
 First.